Small thinker.

 About Gordon

 I've been in your seat.
 I started in manufacturing operations, where you learn that elegant solutions ship and complicated ones don't.
 Then I led nonprofits through growth, instability, and reinvention.
 Then I spent years in management consulting, seeing patterns across dozens of organizations.
-That path taught me what works in a boardroom and what breaks on the front line.
+That path taught me what works in a boardroom and the many reasons things break on the front line.

 I speak multiple languages.
 I know how a CEO hears "impact," how a funder reads "strategy," what a front-line team needs to believe, and how a board thinks about risk.
 Most consultants are fluent in one world.
 I translate between them.
 And I optimize for what will actually get done — by these specific people, in this specific context, with these specific constraints.
 Not what looks good in the deck.